aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/index.md

 The management of these plugins is handled for you by the Aragon OSx protocol so that the process of

-- releasing new plugins as well as
+- Releasing new plugins as well as
-- installing, updating, and uninstalling them to your DAO
+- Installing, updating, and uninstalling them to your DAO

 becomes as streamlined as possible.